What role does our industry play?

 DHI has created a training program that provides students with door, frame and hardware product and application knowledge.
 The program culminates in a 4-day training class that concentrates on NFPA 80’s and NFPA 101’s inspection requirements.
 This training is open to all qualified parties.

 Who else is involved in this program?

-Intertek (through its Warnock Hersey Mark) has partnered with DHI to offer professional certification as part of this program.
-Upon passing the DAI 600 class exam, students will be invited to enroll in Intertek’s Certified Fire and Egress Door Inspector certification program.
+Intertek (through its Warnock Hersey Mark) works with DHI to offer professional certification as part of this program.
+Upon passing DHI’s DAI 600 class exam and earning the FDAI credential, students will be invited to enroll in Intertek’s Certified Fire and Egress Door Inspector certification program.

-As a certified inspector, how do I protect myself and my company from risk by errors and/or omissions?
+As an FDAI, how do I protect myself and my company from risk by errors and/or omissions?

 The DHI has endorsed Telcom Insurance Services Corporation (TISC) to administer an insurance program for DHI members.
-TISC is a national leader in developing association specific programs and has worked closely with the leaders and select members of DHI to become an authority on providing protection to the architectural door openings industry.
+TISC is a national leader in developing association specific programs and has worked closely with the leaders and select members of DHI to become an authority on providing protection to door security and safety professionals.